mikakallberg/Milestone-Project-1/README.md

   - The what is growing now section is the first introduction to The Urban Growing at Eskadern.
   -it is meant to give the user an up to date insight to what is happening at that season in the garden.
+  -Embeded in the text content are external links to wikipedia pages about the different flowers that are growing in this particular season.
+  -All external links have a noopener and a noreferrer, to increase security for the user.
+So malicious code can't interfer as the user is transported from our page to the external site.

 ![growingnow](assets/images/whatisgrowingnow.png)